Portland Bicycle Club Safety Policy

-It is the policy of the Portland Wheelmen Touring Club to develop and foster a culture of safe riding and to develop training, communication, and corrective procedures to implement this policy.
-The responsibilities of the Members-at-Large positions on the Executive Board are hereby expanded to include safety education as the standing Safety Committee.
+It is the policy of the Portland Bicycling Club to develop and foster a culture of safe riding and to develop training, communication, and corrective procedures to implement this policy.
+The responsibilities of the Members-at-Large positions on the executive board are hereby expanded to include safety education as the standing Safety Committee.
 One member-at-large will serve as Chair.
 Responsibilities include but are not limited to:

 - Target provision of monthly articles on safety and related topics for publication in the Quick Releases